RouleThomas/Akizu_Lab/001_EZH1_project/013__CutRun_PSC_native/labnote.md

 - Count the number of aligned reads to the spike-in control sequences for each sample `samtools view -S -F 4 -c sample_h3k27me3_rep1_spikein.sam > sample_h3k27me3_rep1_spikein_count.txt` (code in `bowtie2_MG1655.sh`)
 - Do the math for scaling factor, same method as when using histone spike-in

+--> **IMPORTANT NOTE: NEED to use the uniq. aligned reads for both MG1655 and hg38!!!**

 ```R